-It’s that time of year again… It’s cold outside, there’s snow on the ground (or not), the family are round and it’s a time of feasting and jofyulness and of course, drinking.
+It’s cold outside, there’s snow on the ground (maybe), the family are round and it’s a time of feasting, celebration and of course, drinking.
 I make no attempt to hide my love for this time of year so I apologise if any readers don’t celebrate the occasion.
-I’m not religious, at all, but I enjoy the opportunity to spend time with family and friends and share a dram or two.
-I actually think that Christmas has somewhat grown away from any religious connection anyway but that’s a conversation for another blog.
+I’m not at all religious, but I enjoy the opportunity to spend time with family and friends and share a dram or two.
+I actually think that Christmas has somewhat outgrown its religious connection anyway, but that’s a conversation for elsewhere.

 Big Peat is a blended malt and the Islay representative in Douglas Laing’s Remarkable Regional Malts series.
 The blend features whisky from Ardbeg, Bowmore, Caol Ila and surprisingly, lost distillery Port Ellen.
 Each year a special release, cask strength Christmas edition hits the shelves and frankly, it was just too tempting to review it this week.